bleaktwig/yuadrem-wiki/docs/kins/hume.md

 ### Distinctive Characteristics
 The skin of a gat is generally dark, usually ranging from yellow, through brown, to black.
 While some gats are blonde, the most common hair colors are brown, black, and sometimes red.
 It is a common gat custom to sport long hair and beards, often decorated with jewelry.

 With the exception of the treb, gats are generally small, ranging from 140 to 170 centimeters on average.
 Another common feature across gats is their eyes; which are usually of strong colors.
-This feature is often attributed as a blessing of Color<!-- TODO.
+This feature is often attributed as a Blessing of Color<!-- TODO.
 Link. --> given by Et.

 While all original gats had horns, the feature has been lost through the centuries.
 Those birthed by the remains of the god-tree, or Et-born, retain the horns.
 They are increasingly rare after the Penance, as nix<!-- TODO.
 Link. --> has destroyed the land that surrounds the tree.
 <!-- TODO.
 At some point I need to describe what an Et-born gat is. -->